 So long as you completed all of your sections before your 25th birthday then you are still able to submit your Gold Award for approval.
 Your first step is to try to make contact with your Assessors for the sections which were not signed off at the time, and asking them to backdate their signature to when you completed the section.
 If you are not able to make contact with your Assessor, you can ask someone else who is aware of what you did to sign it off for you.
 You may need to provide additional proof of what you did to your Leader.

-So long as you are still under 25 years of age, you can continue working towards your DofE.
+As long as you are under 25, you can continue working towards your Award.
 If you have moved to a new school, college or university, find out if they offer the DofE and if you can join their group.
 It is then just a simple case of their Leader moving your eDofE account into their group.
-More information can be found on our website: http://www.dofe.org/en/content/cms/doing-your-dofe/changing-groups/
+Read more information on changing groups here.

 Your sections do not need to have Assessor reports written by your DofE Leader – any adult who is aware of what you did for your sections can write a report.
 Remember this person needs to be independent from you so cannot be a family member.

-We have a list of Approved Activity Providers who provide a range of expeditions across the UK and overseas: http://www.dofe.org/finder/Default.aspx?ResultsOnPage=20&UserType=1
+Read our list of Approved Activity Providers who provide a range of expeditions across the UK and overseas.

 To achieve your Gold Award, you need to complete an extra section – the Residential.
 This involves spending 5 days and 4 nights away from home on a shared activity with people you’ve never met before.